pypa/hatch/docs/config/build.md

     ]
     ```

+See the [wheel](../plugins/builder/wheel.md#versions) target for a real world example.

 ## Build hooks

 A build hook defines code that will be executed at various stages of the build process and can be provided by any [build hook plugin](../plugins/build-hook/reference.md).
 There is one built-in build hook: [custom](../plugins/build-hook/custom.md).